x

 Another point that plays out in the favor of the TAG Face Paints is the compactness of these paints – the box measures 10” x 4”, which can easily fit inside any bag, handbag or purse.
 You can easily carry these around to conventions directly!

 Out of the 12 shades that you get, 9 are basic and three are special paint shades that you’re unlikely to find elsewhere.
-Thus, as an unconventional but ultimately economical choice, TAG Face Paints deliver well.
+Thus, as an unconventional but ultimately economical choice, TAG Face Paints delivers well.

 Type: Water-Based | Palette Size: 6 Colors | Water-Resistant: Yes | Vegan: Yes